 Some native tribes in Mexico used pineapples in ceremonies praising the God, Vitzliputzli, a god of war.

 Ancient peoples in the New World also fermented pineapples into wine.
 This wine was used in numerous religious rituals and celebrations of every sort.

-The Spaniards, however, placed other attributes upon the pineapple.
-When picked at peak freshness a pineapple can only survive for about 1 month.
-The trip by boat from New World to Old World was considerably longer.
+The Spaniards, however, had a different perspective on pineapples.
+When picked at peak freshness, a pineapple can only survive for about 1 month.
+The trip by boat from the New World to the Old World was considerably longer.
 Columbus had packed the hold with numerous pineapples after one of his voyages, but only one survived the trip.
-It was presented to King Ferdinand as he had sponsored the voyage.
+It was presented to King Ferdinand,t as he had sponsored the voyage.
 Needless to say, the court adored the fruit.
 This, in turn, kicked off pineapple production in the tropics.

 Symbol of Luxury

 Since the fruit was so perishable, it became a symbol of luxury, nobility, and wealth throughout Europe.
 A single pineapple could fetch a fortune.
 Thus, the host who was able to present freshly cut pineapple to his or her guests was the one with money, power, and connections.

 A few Europeans attempted to grow them in Europe’s soil, but only a few plants survived and were poor specimens.
 However, hothouse growing eventually began in the 19th century, and small-scale pineapple production began.
 It was here that certain popular varieties of pineapple that are still cultivated today were created.
 However, soon pineapple cultivation began in the Azores, and the need for these hothouses disappeared.